RashidCodes/Devops-Journey-Backend/README.md

 # Introduction to DevOps.
-See the Devops-Journey-Frontend for more information
+See the Devops-Journey-Frontend repository for more information